beda-software/telemedicine-demo-mobile/README.md

     ### iOS

     1. Run `pod install` from `react-native-demo/ios` folder
-    2. Start XCode and open generated `VoximplantDemo.xcworkspace`
+    2. Start XCode and open generated `TelemedicineDemo.xcworkspace`

     Note: To enable ios push notifications in demo project, follow the [the instructions](http://voximplant.com/blog/push-notifications-for-ios/) to add certificates to the Voximplant Cloud